-In the first six months the Commission focused on gathering information, listening to the many comments and suggestions received and holding public hearings.
-The first public hearing was on the subject of land use.
+In Over the first six months, the Commission focused on gathering information, listening to the many comments and suggestions received and holding public hearings.
+The first public hearing was on the subject of Land Huse.
 There were a number of individuals in attendance and the Commission heard from members of both the development and preservation communities.
-Surprisingly, these often disparate groups shared many of the same opinions on planning, zoning and inland wetlands.
-The issues raised concerned the combining of Planning and Zoning, the need for a Town Planner and whether the Inland Wetlands Commission should be elected or appointed.
-The Commission has not made any decisions yet as to the land use departments.
-We have sought input from other communities who have combined Planning and Zoning and have discussed at length the issue of a Town Planner.
+Surprisingly, these often disparate groups shared many of the same opinions on Planning, Zoning and Inland Welands.
+The issues raised concerned the combining of Planning and Zoning commissions, the need for a Town Planner and whether the Inland Wetlands Commission should be elected or appointed.